Fine-tuned universe: Examples

-Max Tegmark has argued that if there is more than one time dimension, then physical systems' behavior could not be predicted reliably from knowledge of the relevant partial differential equations.
+Max Tegmark argued that if there is more than one time dimension, then physical systems' behavior could not be predicted reliably from knowledge of the relevant partial differential equations.
 In such a universe, intelligent life capable of manipulating technology could not emerge.
-Moreover protons and electrons would be unstable and could decay into particles having greater mass than themselves.
-(This is not a problem if the particles have a sufficiently low temperature.)
+Moreover, protons and electrons would be unstable and could decay into particles having greater mass than themselves.
+This is not a problem if the particles have a sufficiently low temperature.

 Carbon and oxygen

 An older example is the Hoyle state, the third-lowest energy state of the carbon-12 nucleus, with an energy of 7.656 MeV above the ground level.
 According to one calculation, if the state's energy level were lower than 7.3 or greater than 7.9 MeV, insufficient carbon would exist to support life.
-Furthermore, to explain the universe's abundance of carbon, the Hoyle state must be further tuned to a value between 7.596 and 7.716 MeV.
+To explain the universe's abundance of carbon, the Hoyle state must be further tuned to a value between 7.596 and 7.716 MeV.
 A similar calculation, focusing on the underlying fundamental constants that give rise to various energy levels, concludes that the strong force must be tuned to a precision of at least 0.5%, and the electromagnetic force to a precision of at least 4%, to prevent either carbon production or oxygen production from dropping significantly.

 Explanations

 Some explanations of fine-tuning are naturalistic.
-First, the fine-tuning might be an illusion: more fundamental physics may explain the apparent fine-tuning in physical parameters in our current understanding by constraining the values those parameters are likely to take.
-As Lawrence Krauss puts it, "certain quantities have seemed inexplicable and fine-tuned, and once we understand them, they don’t seem to be so fine-tuned.
-We have to have some historical perspective."
+First, the fine-tuning might be an illusion: more fundamental physics may explain the apparent fine-tuning in physical parameters in the current understanding by constraining the values those parameters are likely to take.
+As Lawrence Krauss put it, "certain quantities have seemed inexplicable and fine-tuned, and once we understand them, they don't seem to be so fine-tuned.
+We have to have some historical perspective".
+Victor J. Stenger has shown that random selection of physical parameters can still produce universes capable of harboring life.
 Some argue it is possible that a final fundamental theory of everything will explain the underlying causes of the apparent fine-tuning in every parameter.

 Still, as modern cosmology developed, various hypotheses not presuming hidden order have been proposed.
-One is a multiverse, where fundamental physical constants are postulated to have different values outside of our own universe.
+One is a multiverse, where fundamental physical constants are postulated to have different values outside of the known universe.
 On this hypothesis, separate parts of reality would have wildly different characteristics.
-In such scenarios, the appearance of fine-tuning is explained as a consequence of the weak anthropic principle and selection bias (specifically survivorship bias); only those universes with fundamental constants hospitable to life (such as ours) could contain life forms capable of observing the universe and contemplating the question of fine-tuning in the first place.
+In such scenarios, the appearance of fine-tuning is explained as a consequence of the weak anthropic principle and selection bias, specifically survivorship bias.
+Only those universes with fundamental constants hospitable to life, such as on Earth, could contain life forms capable of observing the universe who can contemplate the question of fine-tuning.
+Zhi-Wei Wang and Samuel L. Braunstein argue that the apparent fine-tuning of fundamental constants could be due to the lack of understanding of these constants.